github/docs/data/reusables/actions/workflow-basic-example-and-explanation.md

 </td>
 <td>

-  <em>Optional</em> - The name for workflow runs generated from the workflow, which will appear in the list of workflow runs on your repository's "Actions" page.
+  <em>Optional</em> - The name for workflow runs generated from the workflow, which will appear in the list of workflow runs on your repository's "Actions" tab.
 This example uses an expression with the `github` context to display the username of the actor that triggered the workflow run.
 For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/using-workflows/workflow-syntax-for-github-actions#run-name)."
 </td>
 </tr>
 {%- endif %}